Our legal advice clinics provide free initial, one-off advice by lawyers who volunteer their time with us.

 people leave with a better understanding of their problem

-More information about advice clinics
+More information about advice appointments

 What you’ll need for your free initial advice appointment